docker-flow/docker-flow-proxy/README.md

 Templates are based on [Go HTML Templates](https://golang.org/pkg/html/template/).

-Please see the [actions/types.go](https://github.com/vfarcic/docker-flow-proxy/blob/master/actions/types.go) for info the structure used with templates.
+Please see the [actions/types.go](https://github.com/vfarcic/docker-flow-proxy/blob/master/actions/types.go) for info about the structure used with templates.

 Feedback and Contribution
 -------------------------